 Though the scent of fresh ground beef is barely perceptible, rancid meat has a tangy, putrid odor.
 Once it goes bad, it’s no longer safe to eat.

-If you don’t notice a funny scent but still see signs of spoilage in color or texture, it’s still safest to throw it away, as pathogenic bacteria cannot be smelled (6).
+If you don’t notice a funny scent but still see signs of spoilage in color or texture, it’s still safest to throw it away, as pathogenic bacteria cannot be smelled.

-Sell-by and expiration dates are additional guidelines for determining whether your ground beef is good (7).
+Sell-by and expiration dates are additional guidelines for determining whether your ground beef is good.

 A sell-by date tells the retailer how long a product can be displayed for sale.
-Ground beef can be refrigerated and safely eaten up to 2 days past this date (3, 6).
+Ground beef can be refrigerated and safely eaten up to 2 days past this date.

-Meanwhile, the expiration date — also labeled as “best before” — tells you when the product is likely to start going bad.
+Meanwhile, the expiration date — also labeled as “best before” — tells you when the product will likely start going bad.
 Food will have the best taste and quality before this date.

-You shouldn’t eat ground beef past its expiration date unless it’s been frozen, in which case it can last up to 4 months (
+You shouldn’t eat ground beef past its expiration date unless it’s been frozen, which can last up to 4 months.

 Be sure to carefully read the product label when buying ground beef.

-Disease-causing microorganisms grow rapidly in food that’s been left at room temperature and are more likely to occur in spoiled food (6).
+Disease-causing microorganisms grow rapidly in food that’s been left at room temperature and are more likely to occur in spoiled food.

-To destroy these bacteria and reduce your risk of food poisoning, cook ground beef thoroughly and use a meat thermometer to verify that its internal temperature reaches 160°F (71°C) (3).
+To destroy these bacteria and reduce your risk of food poisoning, cook ground beef thoroughly and use a meat thermometer to verify that its internal temperature reaches 160°F (71°C).

 It’s safest to never eat raw or spoiled ground beef.

 Proper handling and storing are key to avoiding food poisoning from ground beef.
-Here are a few safety tips (3,
+Here are a few safety tips:

 - To minimize the time that ground beef is left unrefrigerated, buy it last and head home directly from the store.

-- Choose a package that’s cold to the touch and in good condition, without holes or scratches.
+- Choose a cold package to the touch and in good condition, without holes or scratches.

 - Check the color and expiration date of the meat.

-- Refrigerate or freeze it as soon as you get home or within 2 hours of purchase.
+- Refrigerate or freeze it when you get home or within 2 hours of purchase.
 Make sure the fridge temperature is below 40°F (4°C).

 - Keep it in a bag on the lowest shelf to prevent its juices from leaking.